 - Applied Behavioral Analysis (ABA) Therapy for Autism

-Staff from the Center for Evidence-based Policy co-chaired and staffed the production of the initial set of recommendations and will continue with the ongoing design and implementation efforts.
+Staff from the Center for Evidence-based Policy co-chaired and staffed the production of the initial set of recommendations, leading to wholesale legislative changes in Oregon’s policy, governance, budget, and program approach for Early Learning in Oregon.